 The typical usage for Penetrex, Voltaren, CTCream and others, is for treating chronic muscle and joint problems.
 The cream will be absorbed through the skin and the active substances will stimulate the body to regenerate and heal the joint.

-Sombra gel is one of the leading topical analgesics in the U.S. The Cold or Warm Therapy Sombra Gels are some of the best products on the market, and one of the best seller in their category.
-The list of ingredients totally different from Penetrex or Biofreze, containing grapefruit seed extract, and capsaicin, two ingredients proven to work great for muscles and joints.
+Sombra gel is one of the leading topical analgesics in the U.S. The Cold or Warm Therapy Sombra Gels are some of the best products on the market, and one of the best sellers in their category.
+The list of ingredients totally different from Penetrex or Biofreeze, containing grapefruit seed extract, and capsaicin, two ingredients proven to work great for muscles and joints.

 Penetrex vs. Voltaren Comparison

-Voltaren is a simpler cream with only one active ingredient - diclofenac diethylamine.
-Diclofenac has been in the attention of the medical research world for a while, and it is scientifically proven to reduce inflammation and pain on muscles and joints.
+Voltaren is a simpler cream with only one active ingredient: diclofenac diethylamine.
+Diclofenac has been in the attention of the medical research world for a while, and it is scientifically proven to reduce inflammation and pain in muscles and joints.
 The relief is faster than with Penetrex, however, I found Penetrex more efficient in the long run.

-And you cannot ignore the danger associated with using diclofenac, which are higher risks of heart attack and stroke.
+And you cannot ignore the danger associated with using diclofenac, which is a higher risk of heart attack and stroke.